 Do not be concerned about whether fault will play a role in your claim.
 Many times, injured workers are all too quick to say that nothing unusual happened even if it did because they are afraid this could be considered fault on the worker’s part.
 Remember: workers’ compensation in North Carolina is a no-fault system.
 In most cases, even if an injured worker got hurt due to their own negligence or carelessness, they can still recover workers’ compensation benefits.

 There are a few exceptions to the “injury by accident” requirement.
 Though no defined accident is required for back injuries and hernias, you still have to prove that the back injury or hernia happened at work at a definable time.
 If you have an occupational disease, such as, for example, carpal tunnel syndrome or a condition linked to contact with asbestos or other harmful substances, a completely different set of requirements apply.

 If you have concerns about providing a recorded statement to an insurance adjuster, contact our law firm located in Hickory, North Carolina.
-Send us an email or call 828-848-8776 (toll free at 888-321-0494) to set up a free initial appointment.
+Send us an email or call 828-848-8776 (toll free at 888-321-0494) to set up a free initial appointment with a lawyer.